Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

       be stacked and used collectively for decision making.
 This results in the effective size of the vector observation being passed to the Policy being:
       _Space Size_ x _Stacked Vectors_.
-  * `Visual Observations` - Describes height, width, and whether to grayscale visual observations for the Policy.
   * `Vector Action`
     * `Space Type` - Corresponds to whether action vector contains a single integer (Discrete) or a series of real-valued floats (Continuous).